ChaseYaoCong/main/docs/DeveloperGuide.md

 1. Application shows a list of tasks and events.
 2. User requests to delete a specific task or event in the list by its respective index.
 3. Application deletes the task or event.
-4. Application show a updated list of task and events.
+4. Application shows a updated list of task and events.
 Use case ends.

 **Extensions**